HiRoFa/quickjs_es_runtime/README.md

-# quick_es_runtime
+# quickjs_es_runtime

-Same goals as https://github.com/DRFos/es_runtime but with using quickjs
+Same goals as https://github.com/HiRoFa/es_runtime but with using quickjs

 so
 * slower js